tacaswell/bmm-beamline-manual/README.md

 2. [sphinx-subfigure](https://github.com/sphinx-extensions2/sphinx-subfigure)
 3. [spinx-book-theme](https://github.com/executablebooks/sphinx-book-theme)

+## Hints

+To compile the manual on a machine with an externally managed python environment, you may need to use a python virtual environment.
+After installing the dependencies into the venv, try something like this:

+     make SPHINXBUILD=./my-venv/bin/sphinx-build html

 ## A note about copyright

 This document and the BlueSky data collection profile it covers was